evanwill/_drafts/_notes/pandoc.md

 > Note: older versions of Pandoc use `--latex-engine` instead of `--pdf-engine`, which is likely if you installed Pandoc from a distro repository.

-You can also use the pdfLaTex engine, which requires specifically prepared LaTex fonts (usually stored with a `.sty` extension).
+You can also use the pdfLaTeX engine, which requires specifically prepared LaTeX fonts (usually stored with a `.sty` extension).
-Preparing and using the fonts requires a bit of LaTex savvy (in theory you can use lots of cool fonts, [FontCatalogue](http://www.tug.dk/FontCatalogue/)).
+Preparing and using the fonts requires a bit of LaTeX savvy (in theory you can use lots of cool fonts, [FontCatalogue](https://www.tug.org/FontCatalogue/)).
 However, the `texlive-fonts-extra` package contains a few ready to go options.
 The command looks like: